KengoWada/Cryptography/README.md

 A lot of the notes below are copied and pasted from the material provided by CommonLoungue.
 For more detailed information please refer to their material

 I will implement the algorithms in as many languages as I can.
-Python, JS and Java will be the initial languages.
+Python and JavaScript will be the initial languages.
 Feel free to implement in anyother language of your choice and make a pull request

 ## Intro